Covid 19 coronavirus: Police setting up checkpoints over Easter

-Police are ramping up efforts to stop anyone who may try to break lockdown rules by going away for the Easter break.
+Police are ramping up efforts to stop anyone who might try to break lockdown rules by heading away for a long-weekend holiday.

-More checkpoints will be set up around a number of locations, police say, including around popular holiday spots and on arterial roads to them.
+More checkpoints will be set up around a number of locations, police say, including popular holiday spots and arterial roads near them.

-Police Commissioner Andrew Coster said the measures were being taken to make sure people are aware of the requirement in New Zealand - that if you are not out for what is currently ruled to be an essential reason, then you should be at home.
+Police Commissioner Andrew Coster said the measures would help ensure people were aware of lockdown requirements - that if you were not out for an "essential" purpose, then you should be at home.

 "We know many New Zealanders may have been planning to catch up with friends and family this weekend or travel to traditional holiday destinations, but we urge anyone who was planning to do this - please change your plans and stay home," he said.